Home

 We wish we knew.
 It is impossible to determine exactly when it will happen.
 Island volcanoes give very little warnings.
 Plus, these are very fast events.
 The Galapagos volcanoes, however, have eruptions every 6 years.

-If you have questions about this Galapagos Eruption or if you'd like to request more information about our recommended Galapagos Tour Packages to explore this Archipelago, You can Contact us here
+If you have questions about this Galapagos Eruption, or if you'd like to know more about our recommended Galapagos Tour Packages to explore these Islands, You can Contact us here